s-samsam225/cse15l-lab-reports/LabReport1.md

 *Example Three:*
 ![Image](lsWithFile.png)
 1. The working directory when this command was run was /home/lecture1.
-2. We got this output because the correct argument was not inputed into the terminal along with ls.
+2. We got this output because ls listed the content of the file we entered.
-3. This was not an error because the ls command can only take in a directory to output its contents.
+3. This was not an error because the ls command was able to execute properly.

 # Using command cat